 The STOP Program consists of twice-weekly workshops held over an 8-week period, culminating in a compilation album and live community performance.
-Program participants will shape their personal experiences into original songs and music videos under the guidance of STOP staff and peer mentors who have graduated the program.
-First, they will be instructed in lyrical composition and song structure, learning how to write verses and hooks.
-Next, participants will be taught the basics of music video production and learn how to create storyboards for the outline of their music videos.
-Finally, they will be trained on the essential aspects of public performance, including emotion and stage presence.
+Program participants shape their personal experiences into Original Songs and Music Videos under the guidance of STOP staff and peer mentors who have graduated the program.
+First, participants are instructed in lyrical composition and song structure, learning how to write verses and hooks.
+Next, STOP explains the basics of music video production and storyboard outlines.
+Finally, we train participants on the essential aspects of public performance, including emotion and stage presence.
 For each meeting, STOP provides healthful meals and transportation support to all program participants.
-In addition, ongoing feedback will be requested from participants to better tailor future programs to address community concerns and improve access to our services.
+Ongoing feedback obtained from participants allows us to tailor future programs to address current community concerns and improve access to our services.

 Once the participants have been determined, a Program Orientation is held to cover the program goals, schedule, materials, and expectations.
 Parents are encouraged to attend the orientation session.
 Next, there will be a Studio Orientation where participants explore the professional recording studio, meet the producers and engineers, and learn how to find and select instrumental beats.

 pHASE 1: SONGWRITING

 STOP staff will guide participants to brainstorm and select a theme for their original song.
 They will also be instructed in lyrical composition and song structure, learning how to write verses and hooks.
 STOP strongly discourages the use of profanity and strictly prohibits any lyrical content that glorifies violence, promotes substance use, or degrades women.
 Lyrics will be reviewed and approved before they can be recorded at the studio.